 The value proposition for desktop virtualization is that it provides a mechanism to move from your existing CAPEX-based environment to an OPEX-based cost-optimized infrastructure.
 The economic benefit is that you get to avoid large upfront financial commitments on deployments and can match capacity to operational needs with the end goal to be able to align hardware, software and services with changing business needs.

-Microsoft WVD helps achieve superior economics from significant cost savings across infrastructure, licensing as well as effort.
+Azure Virtual Desktop helps achieve superior economics from significant cost savings across infrastructure, licensing as well as effort.
 In terms of infrastructure, it provides Windows 10 experience via multi-session which provides a more cost-effective compute and storage structure besides flexible network provisioning.
-Also, much of the WVD management service cost may be already included in the licensing agreement you already own such as Remote Desktop Services (RDS), CALs with multi-session deployment, extending to Windows 7 desktops granting an additional three years Extended Security Updates (ESU) if hosted in the cloud.
+Also, much of the AVD management service cost may be already included in the licensing agreement you already own such as Remote Desktop Services (RDS), CALs with multi-session deployment, extending to Windows 7 desktops granting an additional three-year Extended Security Updates (ESU) if hosted in the cloud.

 A simplistic use case of interaction from a remote desktop client to an Azure hosted server session is defined below: